mrTimofey/transcroll/README.md

 # Transcroll

-Animate horizontal scroll in a flexible, user-friendly, simple and modern way.
+Animate scroll in a flexible, user-friendly, simple and modern way.

 Install with `npm i transcroll`.